 The mission of UPE is to recognize academic excellence at both the undergraduate and graduate levels in the computing sciences.

-Women in Computer Science & Electrical Engineering
+Women in Computer Science and Electrical Engineering

-Women in Computer Science & Electrical Engineering serves as a support group for women students and faculty in the department, and an opportunity to share challenges, success and concerns in an informal setting.
+Women in Computer Science and Electrical Engineering serves as a support group for women students and faculty in the department, and an opportunity to share challenges, success and concerns in an informal setting.
 WCSEE holds monthly lunch meetings that provide an opportunity for fellowship and conversation.
 Depending on interests of attendees, other formal programs may evolve from these lunch meetings.

 The WVU Amateur Radio Club promotes the practice of amateur or "ham" radio as a hobby and as a public service.
 Members of the club are also members of the Amateur Radio Relay League, an international society dedicate to to amateur radio communications.